 If you’ve been using Expedia.com for booking travel online, you might have noticed that they strive to give you the lowest price possible for your bookings.
 Because Expedia searches for the lowest prices, they want you to feel sure that by visiting the Expedia website, you’re getting the best deal – so sure in fact that you don’t even need to look at other websites!
 Expedia can get you feeling this comfortable about their prices with their “Best Price Guarantee.”

-Expedia’s Best Price Guarantee is that if you find a better deal on the same package or accommodation within 24 hours of booking it on Expedia, you can let Expedia know, and they will give you a complete refund.
-You'll also receive a $50 voucher to use towards a future hotel or hotel & airfare booking on Expedia!
+Expedia’s Best Price Guarantee: if you find a better deal on the same package or accommodation within 24 hours of booking it on Expedia, you can let them know, and they will give you a complete refund.
+You'll also receive a $50 voucher to use towards a future booking on Expedia!

 Sounds great, right?
 Well, like most guarantees, there is a lot of fine print to read and a lot of hoops to jump through.
 For starters:

 You can read more by clicking Best Price Guarantee pretty much anywhere you see it on the website.

 When you get to that page, you can click Best Price Guarantee Application to start your claim.